mohamedsalah414/deepar-flutter-plugin/README.md

 1. Ensure your app iOS deployment version is 13.0+.
 2. Download the DeepAR iOS binaries from [here](https://developer.deepar.ai/downloads).
 3. Copy the `DeepAR.xcframework` file from `/lib` folder of the downloaded file and paste as `/ios/DeepAR.xcframework` in the plugin's directory.
 Please use the pub-cache folder reference as mentioned in android section.
+4. Do a flutter clean & install pods again.
-4. To handle camera and microphone permissions, please add the following strings to your info.plist.
+5. To handle camera and microphone permissions, please add the following strings to your info.plist.
 ```
 <key>NSCameraUsageDescription</key>
 <string>---Reason----</string>
 <key>NSMicrophoneUsageDescription</key>
 <string>---Reason----</string>
 ```
-5. Also add the following to your `Podfile` file:
+6. Also add the following to your `Podfile` file:
 ```
 post_install do |installer|
   installer.pods_project.targets.each do |target|